CoinDiva/coindiva/README.md

 ---

 ## Featured work
 > If you’re viewing this before I’ve pinned everything, check my repos list—these are the core builds.
+I was hacked and am building everything from scratch.

 ### ⭐ Flagship
 - **AI Prospecting Agent (GTM workflow)** — Automates: research → qualify → draft outreach